Spurthi-Ravula/assignment2-ravula/README.md

 | France              | Best food & castles | 15        |
 | Indonesia           | Beaches          |  8           |
 | New Zealandn        | Climate & nature | 10           |

+---

+# Funny quotes
+> She’s strong!
+And scary…I bet she’s single…I’d put money on it.
+-*Masashi Kishimoto*

+> If you’re going to tell people the truth, be funny or they’ll kill you.
+-*Billy Wilder*